On galaxy rotation curves from a continuum mechanics approach to modified gravity: Conclusion

-We studied the Newtonian limit of a new modification of General Relativity which is based on ideas from Continuum Mechanics.
+We studied the Newtonian limit of a modification of General Relativity which is based on ideas from Continuum Mechanics.
 By expanding the metric about Minkowski space and by assuming small deviations from the isotropy of the gravitational force, we were able to formulate the Newtonian limit of the theory, equation~(\ref{h:new1}).
 We solved this equation finding the gravitational field far from a static and spherically symmetric source.
 The resulting metric can be interpreted as a modification of General Relativity with an effective gravitational constant.
 These results were then applied in the context of dark matter halos in galaxies.
 Assuming that the additional structure of spacetime $\sigma$ behaves like the gravitational potential led to the NFW profile.
 This assumption on $\sigma$ is equivalent to considering the Navarro-Frenk-White profile.
-We also considered our model in a more general context and discussed how the Burkert profile can be replicated in this setting.
+We also considered our model in a more general context and discussed how the Burkert profile can be replicated in this setting, additionally we also discussed some dark matter profiles used in previous work and their relation to our model.